jtp098/My-First-Single-Page-Application---ReactJS/README.md

 - Axios for my ajax calls
 - Material CSS for my styling

+##API KEY is included as a comment in the video!
 ## Step 1:  npm init

 Open CMD, cd to the location you unzipped the project to and run npm init.
 Just hit enter for all the questions, until it is done.
 No need to answer the questions